Precise Asymptotics of Bagging Regularized M-estimators: Subagging and overparameterization

-There are three parameters one can tune to optimize the asymptotic risk $\cR_M(\lambda, c)$ of the ensemble estimator, as in \Cref{rem:ensembles-ridge,rem:ensembles-lasso}: the regularization level $\lambda$, the subsample size $c$, and the ensemble size $M$.
 This hyperparameter optimization is simplified for ridge regression, as shown in Theorem 2.3 of \cite{du2023subsample}.
-Minimization with respect to all three parameters is equal to the minimization over $\lambda$ when $M = 1$ and $c = 1$ (non-ensemble setting), which is the same as minimization over $M$ and $c$ when $\lambda = 0$ (ensemble of ridgeless predictors):
+Minimization with respect to $(\lambda, c)$ is equal to the minimization over $\lambda$ when $M = 1$ and $c = 1$ (non-ensemble setting), which is the same as minimization $c$ when $\lambda = 0$ and $M=\infty$ (full ensemble of ridgeless predictors):